-Quick start is a method you use when no changes to the WebSphere for z/OS databases are required and only single servers need to be restarted.
+Quick start is a method you use when no changes to the WebSphere for z/OS databases are required, there are code changes only to data sets, and only single servers need to be restarted selectively.
 In this case, a single server instance on a clustered host instance is brought down, the code installed, then the server instance is restarted.
-The process is repeated for each server instance, one at a time.
 Because other server instances are running, the server is still available for client requests.